Last Updated on September 8, 2023 by Maryam Siddiqui

 To begin, Aveiro is an old historical town with a rich history and culture.
 Walk down the old town with beautiful paved narrow streets as you explore the charm of this city.

 When you think of leisure activities in Aveiro, your list won’t be complete without mentioning a trip through the canals on the beautifully colored boats.

-This is the hallmark of touring Aveiro, a boat ride through the canals will give you a view of the city from a whole different perspective.
+This is the hallmark of touring Aveiro; a boat ride through the canals will give you a view of the city from a whole different perspective.
+Absolutely perfect!

-There are plenty of activities in Aveiro, here are other leisure things you can do while in the Venice of Portugal.
+There are plenty of activities in Aveiro.
+Here are other leisure things you can do while living in Aveiro:

 Pros and cons of living in Aveiro

 It goes without saying that every city has its good side and bad side.
 So it is essential to have a look at the two sides of the coin just to give you what to expect and also enable you to set proper expectations.